 Baby sulcata tortoises enjoying a salad.
 These babies will one day be over 100 lbs and can live over 100 years.
 They are quite active, they eat constantly and need lots of space.
 They also do not hibernate and need a heated area for chilly nights and winter time.
 A radiated heat panel is an inexpensive and safe way to heat a dog house or other small structure.
 Please do not house your tortoise in an aquarium or tank!
 Outdoors is best but indoor housing should have ventilation, heat, UV, humidity, a burrow and opaque sides.
 This species ends up in rescues often because of over-breeding and impulse buys.
 Please do lots of research before bringing home any pet but especially exotics.

 We always have Red Eared Slider Turtles available for adoption.
 We do not charge an adoption fee as long as they are going into a pond and will never be bred.
-We house our turtles in separate ponds by gender and size to prevent breeding.
-Do not purchase or pay a re-homing fee for a baby turtle under 4", it is illegal to offer these as pets and most of the places selling them do not give out the correct care information, most of these do not survive to become adults and many of the ones that do, become unwanted pets when they outgrow their tank.
+Water turtles need 10 gallons of water per inch of shell and heavy filtration.
+Do not get a baby turtle under 4", it is illegal to offer these as pets and most of the places selling them do not give out the correct care information, most of these do not survive to become adults and many of the ones that do, become unwanted pets when they outgrow their tank.
 Please report the illegal sales of water turtles under 4 " to the FDA

 Godzilla the Black Throat Monitor lizard